 5. Open-ended or closed-ended question, it’s a tough choice: The survey creator might end up in a situation where he/she would need to make distinct choices between open or close-ended questions.
 Again the question type should be carefully sorted as it defines the tone and importance of asking the question in the first place.

 6.It is important to know your audience: As a thumb rule, the survey creator should know their target audience.
-For example, if the target audience is Spanish, sending the survey in any other language will not yield desired responses.
+For example, if the target audience is Spanish, sending the questionnaire in any other language will not yield desired responses.